ngrok/ngrok-docs/docs/integrations/consul/k8s.md

 1. An [ngrok account](https://ngrok.com/signup).
 1. [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 1. [Helm 3.0.0+](https://helm.sh/docs/intro/install/)
-1. A remote or local Kubernetes cluster with Consul installed _OR_ [minikube](https://minikube.sigs.k8s.io/docs/start/) to setup a demo cluster locally.
+1. A remote or local Kubernetes cluster with Consul installed _OR_ [minikube](https://minikube.sigs.k8s.io/docs/start/) to set up a demo cluster locally.
 :::

-## **Step 1**: Setup a local Consul Service Mesh on Kubernetes {#setup-a-consul-service-mesh-on-kubernetes}
+## **Step 1**: Set up a local Consul Service Mesh on Kubernetes {#set-up-a-consul-service-mesh-on-kubernetes}

 For this guide, we'll need access to a remote or local Kubernetes cluster with Consul installed.
-If you have an existing cluster with Consul setup, you can skip this step and proceed to [Step 2: Install the ngrok Ingress Controller](#install-the-ngrok-ingress-controller).
+If you have an existing cluster with Consul set up, you can skip this step and proceed to [Step 2: Install the ngrok Ingress Controller](#install-the-ngrok-ingress-controller).

-If you don't have one setup, we'll set up a local Minikube cluster and install Consul now.
+If you don't have one set up, we'll set up a local Minikube cluster and install Consul now.

 1. Create a local cluster with minikube
   ```bash